cmetz/sfdx-plugin-easymerge/README.md

 <img src=".images/collapseTagsConfigExample.png" width="800"><br>

-The Result after your next retrieve should contain the configured XML-NodePathes to by collapsed:
+The Result after your next retrieve should contain the configured XML-NodePaths to be collapsed:

 <img src=".images/collapseTagsExample.png" width="800"><br>